-Through SCOR's Stormwater Infrastructure Program, \$55 million has been made available to counties, cities, and towns to carry out stormwater infrastructure projects to lessen the impact of flooding.
-All cities, towns, and counties were eligible to apply.
+Through SCOR's Stormwater Infrastructure Program, \$55 million was awarded to counties, cities, and towns to carry out stormwater infrastructure projects to lessen the impact of flooding.
+All South Carolina cities, towns, and counties were eligible to apply.
+See Table 2 for all ARPA Stormwater Infrastructure Awarded Projects & Current Award Amounts.